 The application and integration tests support the following flags:

---environment | -e | development, production | development |
+--environment | -e | string | development, production | development |

---withLabeling | -w | boolean | undefined |
+--withLabeling | -w | boolean | true, false | undefined |

---actions | -a | all, mail, fio | undefined |
+--actions | -a | string | all, mail, fio | undefined |

---cleanup | -c | all, mail, sheets | undefined |
+--cleanup | -c | string | all, mail, sheets | undefined |

 Integration tests support one additional flag to target specific test case identifiers.
 It should be used standalone, without other flags.